parthsarkar17/tentative-coconut/paper-blogpost/post.md

 One other instance of breaking existing abstractions, this time relying slightly more on the programmer, is the idea that there should be a fundamental separation between "regions of memory" and "objects to free".
-In particular, the user should be able to operate on some allocated space with the guarantee that the collecter will not collect objects in that space until directed by the programmer.
+In particular, the user should be able to operate on some allocated space with the guarantee that the collector will not collect objects in that space until directed by the programmer.
 For example, if the program is operating on a graph, and all nodes are constantly active, it would be wasteful to increment and decrement reference counts for every